pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 * Is an undirected graph.
 * Although visually looks like to have geometries, the drawing is not to scale.

-  * No geometries asociated to the vertices or edges
+  * No geometries associated to the vertices or edges

 * Has 6 vertices :math:`\{1,2,3,4,5,6\}`
 * Has 9 edges: